Jiko Luveni

 Jiko Fatafehi Luveni (c.
 1946 – 22 December 2018) was a Fijian politician and Speaker of the Parliament of Fiji.
 She was a member of the FijiFirst party before resigning her party membership in order to take up the position of Speaker.
 This was because the Fijian Speaker is not a Member of Parliament and cannot be a member of a political party pursuant to section 77(1)(a) and section 77(7)(b)(ii) of the Fijian Constitution.

 Early life

 The daughter of a former shopkeeper turned shipping magnate, Luveni came from the village of Nukuni on the island of Ono-i-Lau, in the Lau archipelago.
 She was educated at Lautoka Fijian School and then at Nabua Secondary School in Suva, before enrolling in Adi Cakobau School in Sawani.
-She graduated in dentistry from the Fiji School of Medicine in 1967, the first Fijian woman to do so.
+She graduated from the Fiji School of Dentistry in 1967, the first Fijian woman to do so.
 After graduation, she worked for twenty years for the Ministry of Health, before working for the United Nations Population Fund as project manager for reproductive health from 1987 to 2002.
 She resigned three years ahead of the expiry of her term to take up a post as HIV project officer for the Ministry of Health, working as project manager for Fiji Network for People Living with HIV, a non-governmental organization.